flexaihq/flexbench/README.md

 # FlexBench

-A flexible benchmarking framework for language and vision (WIP) models, with support for both MLPerf loadgen and vLLM backends.
+A flexible benchmarking framework for language and vision models, with support for both MLPerf loadgen and vLLM backends.

 ## Features